 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
 Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification exams.
 To pass, participating technicians must reach a minimum score of 70%.
 To maintain NATE certification, technicians must receive continued education or take another exam every two years.

 Full certification is a multiyear process consisting of four separate tests.
 The first two are specific for entry-level technicians while the second set of exams provide full certification and senior-level status:

 - Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
 The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.